Bitbitbet/Bitbitbet.github.io/gtk-rs.md

 ```
 Above defines a gobject named `CustomGObject`, and is identified as `ExampleApplicationCustomGObject` by glib at runtime.
 ### Add properties
-Here is CustomGObjects with custom properties:
+Here is a custom gobject with custom properties:
 ```rust
 glib::wrapper! {
     pub struct CustomGObject(ObjectSubclass<custom_gobject_imp::CustomGObjectImp>);